SoftInstigate/restheart-website/docs/get-up-and-running.md

 $ vi etc/restheart.yml
 {% endhighlight %}

-Find, uncomment and modify the following section providing the chosen username, password and authentication db (the db where the MongoDB user is defined, in our case 'admin').
+Find, uncomment and modify the following section providing the chosen user-name, password and authentication db (the db where the MongoDB user is defined, in our case 'admin').

 {% highlight yaml %}
 # Provide MongoDB users credentials with mongo-credentials.